![]() |

 One of the many ways to expose this link, which can be valuable in the cases where it is implicitly accepted without question, involves examining how members of the news media report on stories involving Christians committing criminal acts.
 Back in 2005, an intriguing headline came to my attention: La.
 Town Stunned by Church 'Child Sex Ring'.
-Since I live next to Louisiana, it had even more relevance than it might have otherwise, prompting a brief post at the time.
+Since I live next to Louisiana, it had even more relevance than it might have otherwise.

 The story concerned allegations of Satanic ritual abuse by a Christian pastor, his wife, a sheriff's deputy, and several others.
 Child rape and murder, animal sacrifice, bestiality, pentagrams drawn in blood, and who knows what else were said to have been happening inside this small town church.
 How much of this really happened?
 Was this yet another example of Christian hysteria, or was there more to it?
 There was a confession, disturbing testimony, a guilty plea, and seven defendants were convicted of sexually abusing three children.
 And yet, it sounds like the prosecution focused on something far more ordinary than Satanic ritual abuse: the sexual abuse of children.